zendesk/maxwell/docs/docs/producers.md

 - `producer_partiton_by_fallback`.
 This may be (_database_, _table_,
   _primary_key_), and will be used as a default value when the column does not exist.

 When partitioning by column Maxwell will treat the values for the specified columns as strings, concatenate them and use that value to partition the data.

+As partition by first_column,Maxwell will try get the producer_partition_columns specified column from start to end, when the first failed,it'll try the follow  column,if none of them match, will use the fallback strategy.

 #### Kafka partitioning